20 REASONS TO VISIT NEPAL IN 2022

 Nepal isn’t only super-high mountains by any means, though.
 Before you get to the snow-capped rocky peaks you will encounter many green rolling hills that are mostly cultivated for crops–although the hills in Nepal can be higher than the mountains in most other countries!

-The beautiful Himalayas of Nepal, breath of fresh air and the historical facts such as Gautam Buddha born in Nepal has always presented the country as a land of spirituality.
-And due to this in recent times, Nepal has been one of the top destinations in the world for Yoga Tourism.
+The beautiful Himalayas of Nepal, the breath of fresh air, and the historical facts such as Gautam Buddha born in Nepal have always presented the country as a land of spirituality.
+Due to this in recent times, Nepal has been one of the top destinations in the world for Yoga Tourism.

 Yoga tourism refers to celebrating your destination with yoga.
 Yoga has been practiced in Nepal and India for centuries.
-Yoga offers relaxation and wellbeing of the all 3 aspects of human life – body, mind and soul.
-Yoga doesn’t involve rigorous training like working out in the gym, in fact all you need is your own body, and yet it’s marvelous how amazing it makes you feel.
-This is also one of 20 reasons to visit Nepal in 2023.
+Yoga offers relaxation and well-being of all 3 aspects of human life – body, mind and soul.
+Yoga doesn’t involve rigorous training like working out in the gym all you need is your own body, and yet it’s marvelous how amazing it makes you feel.
+This is also one of 20 reasons to visit Nepal in 2022/23.

 THE JUNGLES